mjason98/hsjobs/README.md

 # Harbour Space Fake Job Post Detector

 This project is part of an assignment given to students at Harbour Space University.
-It is intended to detect described a paper, and some metadata, whether it is fake or not.
+It is intended to detect from job post descriptions, and some metadata, whether it is fake or not.

 ## Usage